 Andrew joined Toastmasters International while incarcerated and served as a club president, area and division governor, and district secretary.
 He earned the Distinguished Toastmaster designation, the organization’s highest individual achievement, and was the only incarcerated member to have been named a District Toastmaster of the Year and Division Governor of the Year.

 In August 2016, just months after his release, Andrew co-founded the Louisiana Parole Project with attorneys Keith Nordyke and Robert Lancaster to help the nearly 300 men and women in Louisiana who, like him, were sentenced to life without parole for a crime they committed when they were children.
 Andrew was also President & CEO of Reentry Benefiting Families before it merged with Parole Project in 2018.
-He earned an Associate of Science in Criminal Justice from Baton Rouge Community College and will receive a Bachelor of Arts in Sociology with a concentration in criminology from LSU in the spring of 2019.
+He earned an Associate of Science in Criminal Justice from Baton Rouge Community College and received his Bachelor of Arts in Sociology with a concentration in criminology from LSU in May 2019.